abdrahmansoltan/Learning-Notes/Git/01-Git.md

 - **IMPORTANT NOTE** -> one of the advantages is that we can use **reflog entries** to access commits (**removed commits**) that seem lost (reset) and are not appearing in `git log`

+  - > it's useful when you go back to a commit in the past using `reset` or any command and you want to see all commits so that you can do a fast-forward as now `git log` won't show the commit that we reset from

   ```sh
   git reflog show master # look for that commit and copy its SHA-1
   git reset --hard <SHA of the commit> # will make the tip of your branch (the HEAD of the branch) to that commit